 Although this project directly references Price’s vision, it is not only about being entertaining, but also about exploring new architectural forms and programs which have the potential to change resource availability, transportation, and technological exploration.
 In this future, buildings compete for primary access to hyperloop systems.
 These high-speed transportation systems provide the economic foundation for the development of future structures such as mixed-use towers, vertical farms, satellite launch facilities, and even amusement parks.
 Thus, transforming once abandoned buildings into hyperdense miniature cities, where a variety of activities and forms become grafted into the remains of the past.

-Design and research in collaboration with Partisans, including Alexander Josephson, Adam Zabunyan, Ryan Cook.
+Design and research by Ryan Cook in collaboration with Partisans, including Alexander Josephson, Adam Zabunyan, Pooya Baktash.
 2016.